elgganor/elgganor/README.md

 📚Currently, I'm practicing my Laravel and Vue.js skills and I am learning PHPUnit and TDD.
 -->

-## What I am currently working on
+## 👨‍💻 What I am currently working on

-I am currently working on payiz.
-A new startup that helps freelancers to get paid for their works.
+I am currently reflecrting on creating my own Node.js framework with the typescript and the clean architecture.

 ## 💼  Skills